Preschool Educational Programme

 This approach gives meaning to learning: I observe what surrounds me, I question, I make hypotheses and I experiment to reach a conclusion.

 For example, in Concordia workshops our children will examine up close plants and insects, study their characteristics and observe them.
 They will plant a small vegetable garden, make compost and discover the principles of nutrition.

 They will make volcanoes that erupt and study the resistance of materials by building small houses with different materials.

 ORAL EXPRESSION & COMMUNICATION

 Beyond the transmission of a rich and varied vocabulary, we encourage our children to express themselves using their growing exposure to language.
 Thus, we familiarise children with public expression in a relaxed and playful way.
 Children sing and speak naturally in front of their peers.
 For example, our students are encouraged to speak on a theme prepared in advance (my holidays, my favourite toy and so on).
 We also encourage them to exchange and dialogue with their classmates.

 SOCIAL AND EMOTIONAL DEVELOPMENT

-Concordia emphasizes the development of a child’s socio-emotional skills.
+Concordia emphasises the development of a child’s socio-emotional skills.

 In this way, we teach each child to exchange with others, give their opinion and share their knowledge and accomplishments.
 Our teachers are there to give them confidence and to help them develop their empathy.

 We also encourage children to share their emotions to help them better control themselves when they are frustrated or overwhelmed.